How do you play pickleball? This is one of the first questions you’ll likely ask when you’re invited to a badminton court for a bit of fun in the sun.

 The Third Shot

 Make use of the third shot drop.
 This one is especially critical for hard hitters!
-In pickle ball, third shot drops are critical.
-It allows you to get up to the kitchen line (where you should be gaining the majority of the points!) while also putting pressure on your opponent to make a decision.
+In pickleball, third shot drops allow you to get up to the kitchen line, and put pressure on your opponent to make a decision.
+The kitchen line is where you should be gaining the majority of your points!

 Aim for three feet above the net.
 Maintain a relaxed hold on the ball so that it does not bounce high when it lands on the other side of the net.
 Consider a shorter backswing and a longer follow-through.
 Steer the ball using your shoulder, using as little wrist movement as possible.